-Genzyme makes big money off uncommon diseases.
+Genzyme makes it way battling uncommon diseases.
 The company's product portfolio focuses on treatments for multiple sclerosis and rare diseases, including genetic, endocrine, and cardiovascular disease.
 One of its main products, Cerezyme, is a leading (and pricey) treatment for Gaucher disease, a rare enzyme-deficiency condition.
 Founded in 1981, Genzyme has treatments for other enzyme disorders including Fabry disease and Pompe disease.
 In addition, the company conducts research in heart and kidney disease as well as other areas; resulting products would be commercialized by its parent.
 With operations in the US and Europe, Genzyme is owned by French pharmaceutical firm Sanofi.

 Genzyme's full list of research areas includes neurological disease, renal disease, orthopedics, cardiovascular disease, neuroimmunology, genetic disease, and immune-mediated disease.
 Its pipeline includes additional uses for existing drugs as well as treatments for Parkinson's disease, age-related macular degeneration, and Niemann-Pick disease, a metabolic disorder.
 The company operates in two business units: rare diseases and multiple sclerosis (MS).

 Genzyme has offices in more than 40 countries with concentrations in the US, where it has 15 locations, and in China, France, the UK, and Brazil.